 I have a reputation in my house of never making the same foods twice.
 My husband will hold my face in his hands, stare lovingly into my eyes and slowly say, “Marci, this is a good one, please…make it…again.”
 Or at least I think that’s what he said.
 I got distracted by an idea for a new strawberry balsamic syrup I planned on making for pancakes the next morning.
 What can I say, so many recipes, so little time!

-So comin’ at ya today is a juicy turkey stuffed bell pepper, topped with pepper jack cheese and all the best Mexican staples, and then drizzled (preferably smothered) in a perfectly spicy chipotle lime sauce.
-If you have several smother-ers in your party, you may want to double this sauce.
+So comin’ at ya today is a juicy turkey stuffed bell pepper recipe.
+The stuffed peppers are topped with pepper jack cheese and all the best Mexican staples, and then drizzled (preferably smothered) in a perfectly spicy chipotle lime sauce.
+If you have several smother-ers in your party, you may want to double the sauce recipe.
 And if tortilla chips are a must for you when it comes to Mexican food, take a big handful, crush lightly in your hand, and let it snow all over your colorful plate of delicious food.
 You’ll be glad you did, I promise!

 And don’t you worry, my husband was so happy with this one, he didn’t even mention the other poor pepper that again lost it’s moment to shine.
 One day little pepper, one day.